realrandombeans/Decoder-Studio/README.md

 Go to https://github.com/realrandombeans/Decoder-Studio/releases and go to the latest release, download the setup and install the software.
 You should be all set!
 # License
 This project is licensed under the GNU General Public License v3.
 More information available [here](LICENSE)
+# Special Thanks
+Thank you to GallaRBX for adding a lot of functions to Studio C, including more detailed logs and more.